 How tall is it?
 About 50 feet high.

 Description: Minekill Falls is one of my favorite waterfalls to visit whenever I visit the Catskills.
 It has viewing areas over and under it, in addition to easy, but steep hikes if you wish to walk to the bottom of the falls.
 There’s also gorges in the area that are very scenic.
 Sadly, swimming is not allowed here, but there are hiking trails to and from Minekill falls that you can explore too.

-2) Kaaterskill Falls (one of my favorites):
+9) Kaaterskill Falls (one of my favorite waterfalls in NY):